 - it would hurt us more than it would help because people would end up becoming less courteous and respectful to and tolerant of other people [perspective 1]

 This method works for any argument.
-If you find yourself supporting the proposal in the prompt, say (to use a real ACT example) that a right to avoid health risks is a more important freedom than the right to do whatever you want, then you just need to think of ways it would be positive.
+If you find yourself supporting the proposal in the prompt, like that a right to avoid health risks is a more important freedom than the right to do whatever you want, then you just need to think of ways it would be positive.
 That can be much simpler.
 But you can still use the assumptions-and-consequences method above for the paragraph in which you address at least one other perspective.

 The Golden Essay Template

 This is a tried and true structure for earning a great score on the ACT essay.
-Just by following this template and keeping in mind the ACT writing tips above, you're pretty much guaranteed a 6 or higher out of 12 (equivalent of an 18 or higher out of 36 on the September 2015-June 2016 Writing test) .
+Just by following this template and keeping in mind the ACT writing tips above, you're pretty much guaranteed a 6 or higher out of 12.
 Do a decent job and you'll easily get an 8 or higher.
 Here are a few real ACT prompts to keep in mind as we go through the steps:

 - Intelligent machines: they're not good, they're good and practical, or they're good and lead to progress.